 The Company is subject to certain legal proceedings, claims, investigations and administrative proceedings in the ordinary course of its business.
 The Company records a provision for a liability when it is both probable that the liability has been incurred and the amount of the liability can be reasonably estimated.
-These provisions, if any, are reviewed at least quarterly and adjusted to reflect the impacts of negotiations, settlements, rulings, advice of legal coursel and other information and events pertaining to a particular case.
+These provisions, if any, are reviewed at least quarterly and adjusted to reflect the impacts of negotiations, settlements, rulings, advice of legal counsel and other information and events pertaining to a particular case.
 Depending on the nature and timing of any such proceedings that may arise, an unfavorable resolution of a matter could materially affect the Company's future consolidated results of operations, cash flows or financial position in a particular period.

-In October 2019, two shareholders filed separate putative class actions in the U.S. District Court for the Eastern District of New York (Crumrine v.
-Vivint Solar, Inc. and Li v.
+In October 2019, two stockholders filed separate putative class actions in the U.S. District Court for the Eastern District of New York (Crumrine v.
 Vivint Solar, Inc.) purportedly on behalf of themselves and all others similarly situated.
-The lawsuits purport to allege violations of Federal Securities Laws.
+The lawsuits purported to allege violations of Federal Securities Laws.
 In March 2020, the court consolidated the two actions and appointed lead plaintiffs and lead counsel to represent the alleged putative class.
-Subsequently, in December 2020, the Eastern District of New York transferred the actions to the District of Utah, where they are now pending.
+Subsequently, in December 2020, the Eastern District of New York transferred the actions to the District of Utah, where they were pending.
 Vivint Solar disputes the allegations in the complaint.
-While Vivint Solar believes that the claims against it are without merit, in view of the cost and risk of continuing to defend the action, Vivint Solar mediated the action with plaintiffs on May 19, 2021, and reached an agreement to resolve the action on a class-wide basis for \$1.25 million.
-A portion of the \$ 1.25 million will be covered by insurance proceeds, and the Company accrued approximately \$ 750,000 as of June 30, 2021, which remains accrued as of September 30, 2021.
-The parties have informed the court of their agreement, and they anticipate submitting final settlement documents to the court in the near future.
+While Vivint Solar believes that the claims against it were without merit, in view of the cost and risk of continuing to defend the action, Vivint Solar mediated the action with plaintiffs on May 19, 2021, and reached an agreement to resolve the action on a class-wide basis for \$1.25 million.
+A portion of the \$1.25 million was covered by insurance proceeds, and the Company accrued approximately \$750,000 as of June 30, 2021.
+As of December 31, 2021, the accrual was adjusted to \$550,000, because of the portion of the \$1.25 million settlement that would be covered by insurance proceeds.
+On November 30, 2021, the court granted preliminary approval of the class action settlement.
+The Company deposited its portion of the settlement proceeds into an escrow account managed by the class action claims administrator on January 27, 2022.
+On May 9, 2022, the court granted final approval of the settlement and entered a Final Order and Judgment, thereby ending the matter.